Horizontally affine functions on step-2 Carnot algebras: Introduction

+To introduce the discussion, let us recall some definitions.
+We refer to Section~\ref{sect:preliminaries} for more details.
+Let $\frakg=\frakg_1 \oplus \frakg_2$ be a step-2 Carnot algebra, which means that $\frakg$ is a finite dimensional real\footnote{It is worth to stress that our arguments and results can be verbatim extended to finite dimensional nilpotent Lie algebras of step 2 over an arbitrary field of characteristic zero.} nilpotent Lie algebra of step 2, $\frakg_2:=[\frakg,\frakg]$ denotes the derived algebra, and $\frakg_1$ denotes a linear subspace of $\frakg$ that is in direct sum with $\frakg_2$.
+Such a Lie algebra is naturally endowed with the group law given by

+for $x, y \in \frakg$ that makes it a step-2 Carnot group.
+Actually every step-2 Carnot group can be realized in this way.
+We shall therefore view a step-2 Carnot algebra both as a Lie algebra and as a Lie group.
+We also adopt the notation $y^t:=ty$ for all $t\in\R$ and $y\in\g$.
+A function $f:\g\to \R$ is said to be \emph{horizontally affine}, and for brevity we say that $f$ is {\em h-affine} and write $f\in\A_{\rm h} (\G)$, if for all $x\in \g $ and $y\in \g_1$ the function $t \in \R \mapsto f\left(x\cdot y^t \right)$ is affine.
+Note that this definition is purely algebraic - it has in particular no connection with the choice of a subRiemannian metric structure on $\frakg$ -- and can be equivalently restated in geometrical terms as follows.
+A function $f:\g\to \R$ is h-affine if and only if its restriction to each integral curve of every left-invariant horizontal vector field is affine when seen as a function from $\R$ to $\R$, where a left-invariant vector field is said to be horizontal whenever it belongs to $\frakg_1$.

+Horizontally affine functions appear naturally in relation with monotone sets, an important class of sets introduced by Cheeger and Kleiner~\cite{CheegerKleiner10}, see also \cite{MR2892612,NaorYoung,M1,FasslerOrponenRigot} and the discussion below.
+However, h-affine functions are studied systematically for the first time here.
+See also \cite{antonelli2020polynomial} for a further study of a related notion in more general settings.

 Our purposes in the present paper are twofold.
-First, we give a complete description of $h$-affine maps on both free and arbitrary step-two Carnot groups.
-Second, we deduce from this description several characterizations of step-two Carnot groups where $h$-affine maps are affine.
-Note indeed that by elementary properties of step-two Carnot groups, it turns out that each affine map $f\in\A(V_1\times V_2)$ is $h$-affine.
-In other words, in any step-two Carnot group, $\A(V_1\times V_2)$ is a linear subspace of $\A_h(\G)$, see the discussion in Section~\ref{sect:preliminaries}.
-However, this inclusion may be strict, as we shall see.
+We first give a description of h-affine functions on step-2 Carnot algebras, starting with the free case from which the general case will follow.
+We shall next deduce from this description several characterizations of those step-2 Carnot algebras where h-affine functions are affine.
+We shall keep the standard terminology saying that a function $f:\g \rightarrow \R$ is affine, writing $f\in \A(\g)$, to mean that $f$ is affine in the usual sense considering the vector space structure on $\g$.
+Note indeed that by elementary properties of step-2 Carnot algebras, each affine function $f\in\aff(\g)$ is h-affine.
+In other words, in every step-2 Carnot algebra $\g$, the vector space $\aff(\g)$ is a linear subspace of $\affh(\g)$, see the discussion in Section~\ref{sect:preliminaries}.
+This inclusion may however be strict, as we shall see.